Photon-number-resolving segmented detectors based on single-photon avalanche-photodiodes: Model

-Indeed, it is clear that, as $\eta$ increases beyond the low $eta=0.9$ level, the photon losses have decreasing to negligible ($\eta=0.999$) effect on purity, which is essentially limited by $m$, as per Fig.\ref{pur_eta_1}.
+Indeed, it is clear that, as $\eta$ increases beyond the low $\eta=0.9$ level, the photon losses have a decreasing to negligible ($\eta=0.999$, i.e., 0.1\% loss per detector) effect on purity, which is essentially limited by $m$, as per Fig.~\ref{pur_eta_1}.
 This is an interesting result.
-It is likely that the same level of photon loss may have a more detrimental effect as $m$ increases, however, the exact scaling of this effect is not yet known, due to the long computation times for the nonideal case.
+It is likely that the same level of photon loss may have a more detrimental effect as $m$ increases, however, the exact scaling of this effect is not yet known, due to the long computation times for the nonideal case. {Figures \ref{pur_eta_0.9} and \ref{prob_eta_0.9} can be related by the aforementioned intuitive meaning of the POVM purity: consider, for example, $k=5$ in Fig.~\ref{pur_eta_0.9}, for which the POVM purity $\simeq$ 0.3.
+This implies that the number of input states leading to clicks with significant probabilities is about 3 to 4, which corresponds to the number of points making up most of the purple $P(5|n)$ peak in Fig.~\ref{prob_eta_0.9}.
+Also, one can clearly see that, as the purity decreases with $k$ in Fig.~\ref{pur_eta_0.9}, the conditional probabilities have broader and broader supports with larger $k$ in Fig.~\ref{prob_eta_0.9}.}